MazenA14/unilink/README.md

 + Default screen isn't working
 + Update detection not working
 + When i click twice on a season in the previous grades screen it removes the courses and says 'No courses found for this season'
++ Make the current/previous grades screens not show percentage but the actual mark (9/10)
++ Previous grades page is broken

 - Clear Course grades cache on pull to refresh and not be visibile while refreshing
 - ReApply All cache timings